 Before activating the two-factor authentication, check that your phone number is registered correctly in your account details.
-This is important in an event that you lose access to your authenticator app, for example, if your phone is lost or damaged.
+This is important in the event that you lose access to your authenticator app, for example, if your phone is lost or damaged.

 Enable the Two-factor authentication by clicking the toggle switch below the Password section.
 Turning on the 2FA on your account opens a new Setup button next to the selection box, click it to open the configurations.

-- In the 2FA configurations window, you will see a shared secret key for connecting an authenticator application on your smartphone with your UpCloud account and a QR-code matching the key.
+- In the 2FA configurations window, you will see a shared secret key for connecting an authenticator application on your smartphone with your UpCloud account and a QR code matching the key.

 - If you do not already have an authenticator application installed on your phone, you can find a couple of popular options available for multiple mobile operating systems including Android, iOS, BlackBerry, and Windows Phone on the right side information panel.
 By following one of the links you can find detailed instructions on how to install an authenticator on your phone.

-- Once you have an appropriate application installed, open it and follow the in-application instructions on how to set up a new account using either the key or the QR-code displayed in the 2FA configuration window.
+- Once you have an appropriate application installed, open it and follow the in-application instructions on how to set up a new account using either the key or the QR code displayed in the 2FA configuration window.